[Originally published at silencity.com; noise risk decibels revised April 14, 2022]

 Environmental noise is damaging and inflicts unwanted sounds into everyday life.
 In 1984, Gordon Hempton, The Sound Tracker, found 20 natural locations in Washington State with noise-free intervals lasting over 15 minutes.
 No manmade noise at all.
 No planes, trains, or traffic.
 By 1995, only three locations were noise-free.
 When I employed current sound tracking in my suburban neighbourhood in the Pacific Northwest, I never had noise-free intervals last more than 4 minutes.
 And I tried tracking at different times of the day, every day of the week for months.

-There are also physical and mental health hazards from chronic environmental noise (i.e., 55 dB – 75 dB average).
-Health effects include stress, insomnia, learning problems in children, obesity, diabetes, high blood pressure, heart attacks, strokes, dementia, and shorter life.
+There are also physical, and mental health hazards from chronic moderate-loud environmental noise pollution (i.e., ≥50 dB outdoors) Health effects include stress, insomnia, learning problems in children, obesity, diabetes, high blood pressure, heart attacks, strokes, dementia, and shorter life.
 Blood pressure goes up with every 10 dB increase in environmental noise.

 Ear protection prevents sociocusis from loud activities like nightclubs, concerts, and stadium events.
 Imagine if these venues were designated “Noise Hazard Zones”: no ear protection, no entry.
 Imagine Noise Free Zones like at Comic-Con 2017 in New York City.
 Imagine architects designing public spaces with quiet acoustics in the first place.
 Imagine if it was standard for manufacturers to make quiet products, dropping the noise hazard of everything from blenders, lawnmowers, planes, trains, and traffic.